Generalized Discrete Diffusion with Self-Correction: Experiments

 \subsection{Benchmark Performance}

 Finally, we evaluate the models on seven standard common sense benchmarks (ARC-E/C \cite{clark2018think}, BoolQ \cite{clark2019boolq}, HellaSwag \cite{zellers2019hellaswag}, PIQA \cite{bisk2020piqa}, OBQA \cite{mihaylov2018can}, Winogrande \cite{sakaguchi2021winogrande}) using the EleutherAI LM Evaluation Harness \cite{eval-harness} with a batch size of 32, see Appendix \ref{sec:ben} for details.
 Not surprisingly, we see the models trained on uniform and mask noises underperform the mask-only models on all tasks except ARC-c and OBQA.
 However, it is important to note that these standard benchmarks primarily measure zero-shot likelihood and do not explicitly reflect the self-correction ability observed in our earlier studies.
+See Appendix \ref{sec:ben} for a detailed discussion of the results.